null

 You may want to reduce use of the dummy first, such as only offering for sleep times rather than any time baby is unsettled.

-Many people find introducing a safe comforter, such as a Cuski, helpful in the dummy weaning process.
+If your baby is older than 7 months, you can introduce a safe comforter, such as a Cuski to help in the dummy weaning process.

 You may need to use other settling techniques as your baby adjusts to not having a dummy, such as more rocking or patting or having a hand on them as they fall asleep.
 It is a good idea to think of these as a transitional stage and that you will reduce use of those alternative techniques before long too.